 Information regarding other acts by a party will be permitted as relevant where the nature and means of those other acts may affect credibility of the assertions in the current case.
 It is not required that the party have been found responsible for policy violations related to those other acts for them to be included in the current case.
-Any party seeking to introduce information about prior sexual history or other acts of the other party should bring this information to the attention of the investigators at the earliest opportunity.

-If the Civil Rights & Title IX Coordinator determines that reports of other acts by a party may be relevant, the Civil Rights & Title IX Coordinator may, in their discretion, offer the information to the investigators for their consideration to determine whether it may be relevant.
+If the Civil Rights and Title IX Coordinator determines that reports of other acts by a party may be relevant, the Civil Rights and Title IX Coordinator may, in their discretion, offer the information to the investigators for their consideration to determine whether it may be relevant.
 The investigators may determine, in their discretion, whether and how to follow up on that information within the scope of their current investigation.
 It is ultimately the decision-maker's discretion to determine whether the information is relevant in the current case.

 Any party seeking to introduce information about prior sexual history or other acts by a party should bring this information to the attention of the investigators at the earliest opportunity.
-While the investigators may explore relevant areas of inquiry, the Civil Rights & Title IX Coordinator has the discretion to make the final determination whether evidence of prior sexual history or other misconduct is relevant and should be included in the report.
+While the investigators may explore relevant areas of inquiry, the Civil Rights and Title IX Coordinator has the discretion to make the final determination whether evidence of prior sexual history or other misconduct is relevant and should be included in the report.

-If, at any time, the respondent agrees to a finding of responsibility to some or all of the charged conduct, the matter may be referred to a Formal Resolution (Complaint Resolution section.) for adjudication, or if all parties agree, referred to Informal Resolution (Complaint Resolution section).
+If, at any time, the respondent agrees to a finding of responsibility to some or all of the charged conduct, the matter may be referred to a Formal Resolution for adjudication, or if all parties agree, referred to Informal Resolution.
 The College will seek to complete the investigation in a reasonable timeframe from the notice of investigation, typically within 20 business days.
 This time frame may be extended for good cause with written notice to the parties of the delay and the reason for the delay.
 Good cause may be based on delays occasioned by the complexity of the allegations, the number of witnesses involved, the availability of the parties or witnesses, the effect of a concurrent criminal investigation, any intervening school break or vacation, or other circumstances, all of which will likely extend the length of time it takes to complete the investigation.
-The Civil Rights & Title IX Coordinator will provide regular updates to all parties regarding the progress of the investigation.
+The Civil Rights and Title IX Coordinator will provide regular updates to all parties regarding the progress of the investigation.